kareraisu/rasti.js/readme.md

 ### Methods
 **get(selector)**
+selector : string
 Returns a jquery object of the DOM element specified by the selector.

 **set(selector, value)**
+selector : string, value : any
 Sets the value of the DOM element specified by the selector.

 **add(selector, item)**
+selector : string, item : any
 Adds an item to the value of the DOM element specified by the selector.
 This must only be used with elements whose value is an array.

 These three methods target elements in the active page only, and the selectors must be strings with the form 'attribute=value' (or just 'attribute').
 Their use is encouraged over jquery or native DOM querying since they trigger a change event on the target, which would otherwise need to be explicitly triggered for rasti blocks to update their UI.

+**navTo(pageName, navParams)**
+pageName : string, navParams : object (optional)
+Navigates to the given page.
+If navParams are provided, they are passed to the init function of the page.

 **setTheme(themeName)**
+themeName : string
-Sets the theme with name themeName, which must of course be correctly defined (either a framework theme or else defined via the {themes} config property).
+Sets the given theme, which must of course be correctly defined (either a framework theme or else defined via the {themes} config property).

 **updateBlock($el, data)**
+$el : jQuery object, data : array or function (optional)
-Updates the options of the given element (which must be a rasti block or a select) according to the given data (array or function), or if no data argument is provided, to the data source specified in the [data] attribute of the element.
+Updates the options of the given element (which must be a rasti block or a select) according to the given data, or if no data argument is provided, to the data source specified in the [data] attribute of the element.
 This allows, for example, to create field dependency (fields whose options depend on other fields' values).

 ## Custom elements (aka "blocks")